IntekSolutions/-domain_classification_alas/README.md

 An example of the necessary standardization is that Alas typically uses 'kh' in place of 'r'.
 However, due to influence from Indonesian, both occur throughout the dataset.
 There are also a number of words which are often abbreviated, for example malet becomes mlt, etc.

 Please use caution as there is bias in the data.
 Most notably the app collected data skews to a younger age bracket.
 There was also data collected at two in-person events where a group of people downloaded the app and used it together.
 There were a number of people who filled in prompts manually outside of the app and the data was entered manually into the dataset.
-While we do not have the demographic data ont hose contributors, they did tend to fall into the 25-34 and 35-44 age brackets.
+While we do not have the demographic data on those contributors, they did tend to fall into the 25-34 and 35-44 age brackets.
 The manually collected data skews a little older.
 With all demographic data, the majority of users either chose to not disclose their data or deleted their app accounts which also deleted their metadata.
 The data comes from a total of 181 people.
 Linguistically, as a general rule, the older age groups use more proper Alas and the younger age groups use a more informal Alas with a little more mixing with Indonesian.
 Based on the information we have here are some of the demographic breakdowns in the data:

 |age|Number of sentences|Number of People|
 |---|---|---|